 In celebration of the launch of the new MIOPS camera trigger, which we wrote about earlier, our good friends at Nero Trigger want to give away the current version of the trigger ($199 value, read our in-depth review) to one lucky PL reader!
-To enter this giveaway, all you have to do is leave a comment below with your email address (so that we could contact you) and we will choose a random winner next Friday, on September 5, 2014.
+To enter this giveaway, all you have to do is leave a comment below with your email address (so that we could contact you) and we will choose a random winner on September 12, 2014.
 Must be at least 18 years old to enter.
 Giveaway is open to all countries!
 Only one entry per person.

 This is a review of Weye Feye product (usage with Nikon D800 camera, iPhone 5 & iPad 2).
 Weye Feye is a wireless and remote control unit for a DSLR.
 This product is made by a company called “XSories”.
 I think this is a French company with a subsidiary located in Hong-Kong.
 Another device providing similar functionality (and known better than Weye Feye) is CamRanger.
 The primary reason why I started looking at an external camera control unit was pretty simple.
 Prior to purchasing and using the D800, I was using Olympus E-5 cameras (still use them).
 Olympus E-5 has a fully articulating LCD screen.
 Having this fully articulating screen was and is very convenient, as I often take shots with strange angles, especially low to the ground.
 Most of the semi-pro DSLRs (just about all brands) do NOT have articulating screens.
 The absence of this functionality on semi-pro and pro cameras actually infuriates me, because it significantly limits the artistic ability of the photographer.
 Why do I have to get down either on all fours or my stomach or in a crouching tiger position in order to get the shot I need?
 Please, put articulating screens on these cameras!
 So when I got my D800, I was searching for a long time for a device that could “replicate” the articulating screen of my E-5s.
 There are many various add-ons available, but all add significant bulk to the camera, require separate batteries and seem very cumbersome.
 Most of my photography is done in an external, non-studio environments, so I try to limit the bulk of my equipment.